epautsch/AgenticTutorHPC/README.md

 # run the MCP host
 python mcp_host.py

-#How to grab a compute node using the MCP host:
+# How to grab a compute node using the MCP host:

-#To instantly connect to the least-loaded GPU node, just type:
+To instantly connect to the least-loaded GPU node, just type:

           “grab me the best node available”

-#The model will automatically:
+# The model will automatically:
-#  - Determine which GPU node is the least utilized.
+  - Determine which GPU node is the least utilized.
-#  - SSH into that node on your behalf.
+  - SSH into that node on your behalf.
-#  - Drop you directly into an interactive shell so you can start working immediately.
+  - Drop you directly into an interactive shell so you can start working immediately.